statichunt/geeky-hugo/exampleSite/content/blog/best-freelance-websites.md

 ### Fiverr.com

 Following closely is Fiverr, celebrated for its unique gig-based model.
 Fiverr offers a platform where freelancers can showcase their specific services, known as "gigs," allowing clients to easily browse and engage with the exact skills they require There are several opportunities including graphic designing, logos, games, posters, flyers, business cards, postcards, social media, and many others.
 One of the most beneficial aspects of Fiverr is there are lots of businesses and gurus who use Fiverrs services.
-As a result, not only can you [earn money on Fiverr](/blog/how-to-make-money-on-fiverr), but as an independent contractor you can name your price and get paid fair value.
+As a result, not only can you [earn money on Fiverr](/blog/how-to-make-money-on-fiverr/), but as an independent contractor you can name your price and get paid fair value.

 ### Contently.com

 Contently is a freelance platform that connects businesses with publishers.
 This company takes pride in being the only business in its marketplace to take the three-step approach to solve clients' promotional issues.
-They start by targeting world-class talent publishers (you).
-Next, they identify a content strategy (digital marketing) for their client.
+They start by targeting world-class talent publishers.
+Next, they identify a content strategy for their client.
 The last step involves targeting enterprises.
-The combination of these steps equals content mastery (marketing solution).
+The combination of these steps equals content mastery.

 ### Freelancer.com